 - Or you could close the hens in at night on a regular basis, then on the occasions when you leave for the weekend, place the ark on a driveway or concrete pad (or a pad of hardware cloth) and add some bedding for them.
 No predator will bother tunneling through concrete.

 If you only want to keep a few chickens, but permanent security from tough, tunneling predators is a concern, you might also consider building The Garden Coop, but modifying it to be smaller.
 Because it’s stationary, The Garden Coop design allows you to bring the hardware cloth that surrounds your coop and run down into the ground a foot or more.

 There are unlimited ways to modify The Garden Coop to be smaller, but a popular one involves basically lopping off a third of the design.
 You can see a few examples of this on our Make It Your Own page.

 Then there’s always my favorite option: build both The Garden Ark and The Garden Coop!

-This is the first in our new series, Coop Thoughts Audio.
-Hope you like it.
 If you have questions about our chicken coop plans or topics you’d like me to cover, please leave a comment, or email me.